binhnguyennus/awesome-scalability/README.md

 > Contributions are greatly welcome!
 You may want to take a look at the [contribution guidelines](CONTRIBUTING.md).
 If you see a link here that is no longer maintained or is not a good fit, please submit a pull request!

+> Many long hours of hard work have gone into this project.
+If you find it helpful, please share on Facebook, [on Twitter](https://ctt.ec/V8B2p), [on Weibo](http://t.cn/RnjFLCB), or on your chat groups!
+Knowledge is power, knowledge shared is power multiplied.
+Thank you!

 ## Content
 - [Principle](#principle)
 - [Scalability](#scalability)